-Charlotte, N.C. – Raycom Sports’ multi-Emmy Award-winning summer television series, “Havoline Football Saturdays,” concludes its eleventh season this summer with Episode 6.
-The series, with six one-hour episodes, is hosted by Tim Brando and syndicated in 92 markets throughout the country.
+Charlotte, N.C. – Raycom Sports’ multi-Emmy Award-winning summer television series, “Havoline Football Saturdays,” continues its twelfth season this weekend with Episode 5.
+The series, with six one-hour episodes, is hosted by Tim Brando and syndicated in over 100 markets throughout the country.

 For a complete listing of local affiliates and airtimes, please visit www.FootballSaturdays.com.

 Charlotte-based Raycom Sports is a leading independent sports sales & marketing, syndication, event management and production firm.
 Raycom is the current syndicated television rightsholder of ACC men’s basketball and football telecasts through 2027.
 In a partnership with the ACC, Raycom operates the ACC Network, which distributes ACC content through live television broadcasting, original programming via digital technologies, historical archives, mobile applications, social media, ACC Championship events and the official ACC website.

 Raycom Sports’ parent company Raycom Media, located in Montgomery, Alabama, owns and operates 53 television stations covering over 12 percent of the United States across 18 states.